kevinrjones/actionit/README.md

 1. Create a new schema `actionit`
 1. Create a user called `actionit` with password `p4ssw0rd`
 1. Give the `actionit` account full access to the `actionit` schema
-1. Run migrations - default user in the database is `kevin@rocksolidknowledge.com` default password iss `letmein`
+1. Run migrations - default user in the database is `kevin@rocksolidknowledge.com` default password is `letmein`

 ## To run
 1. Build the Angular app